 Chinese hog producer Zhengbang to sell feed assets to rival Dabeinong

-In January it said it expected to report annual losses of almost 20 billion yuan for 2021, the worst performance among all listed peers.
+In January, the company said it expected to report annual losses of almost 20 billion yuan for 2021, the worst performance among all listed peers.

 Last month it announced an agreement with a local government-backed infrastructure group to fund some of its feed purchases.